nonik0/CardputerLegoTrainControl/README.md

 ## UI / Controls:

-Two remote devices can be seen and controlled at the same time, and easily toggled between the four supported remote types using the controls.
-The active remotes shown will be referenced as the left remote and the right remote.
-There is an indicator in the upper left that shows the active remotes (left is red and right is blue).
+Two remote devices can be viewed on screen and controlled at the same time.
+The two active, on-screen remotes can be easily toggled between the four supported remote types using the controls and will be referenced as the left remote and the right remote.
+There is an indicator in the upper left that shows which types of the remote are active (left is red and right is blue).
 The button layout displayed on the screen roughly maps to the layout of the keys on the Cardputer's keyboard.
-See images and table.

 <img src="https://github.com/nonik0/CardputerLegoTrainControl/assets/17152317/bd67b872-6862-4e7d-930b-4c32f1ba2417" height="150">
 <img src="https://github.com/nonik0/CardputerLegoTrainControl/assets/17152317/8cdf71d5-faee-4006-82c4-5f3f162098a8" height="150">